 Cardiac arrest: Treatments

 The first step in treatment of cardiac arrest is prevention and treatment of risk factors and potential underlying diseases and conditions.
 These include coronary artery disease, heart attack, cardiovascular disease, diabetes, obesity, smoking, high cholesterol, hypertension, and recreational drug use.
-Prevention includes regular exercise, achieving and ...more treatments »
+Prevention includes regular ...more treatments »